-Newland Chase provides clients with a deep expertise in all areas of Saudi Arabian Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Saudi Arabian Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Saudi Arabia and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 There is a thriving job market for expats in Saudi Arabia that reaches beyond the more obvious employment sectors, such as oil and gas.
 Areas such as logistics, retail and consumer goods all offer attractive prospects for expats.

 Additionally, engineering, construction, IT and telecommunications are also strong areas of employment, and English teachers, doctors and nurses are always in demand.

 The main category for long term temporary employment in Saudi Arabia is the Block work visa.
 This is for employers wishing to sponsor skilled workers as intra-company transferees on a temporary basis.